Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

 Disabling All
 =============

-All these helpers can, of course, will be removed at once when using the ``--deployment`` option of **Nuitka**, but remember that you may want to re-enable it for debugging.
+Of course, all these helpers are removed at once when using the ``--deployment`` option of **Nuitka**, but remember that you may want to re-enable it for debugging.
 To make this easy to toggle, you should use :ref:`Nuitka Project Options <nuitka-project-options>` and check an